Frequently Asked Questions (FAQs)

 Can I donate blood if I’ve traveled recently?

 We currently ask each donor about recent travel to regions where there is a higher risk for transfusion transmitted infections such as malaria and other diseases.
-FDA has not established this same kind of requirement for the Coronavirus since it is not known to be transmitted by blood.
-However, individuals who are told by public health officials to self-quarantine due to travel related coronavirus exposure should not donate blood while they are in quarantine status.
-This is for the protection of our staff and other blood donors.
+FDA has not established this same kind of requirement for COVID-19 since it is not known to be transmitted by blood.
+However, individuals who are told by public health officials to self-quarantine due to travel related COVID-19 exposure should not donate blood while they are in quarantine status.
+This is for the protection of the blood center staff and other blood donors.

 Can I donate plasma while I’m sick?